SportsCardInvestor/github-asana-action/README.md

-# Github-Asana action
+# SportsCardInvestor Github<->Asana action

-This action integrates asana with github.
+This action allows Github PR operations, such as merging a PR, to automatically trigger adjustments in Asana

 ### Prerequisites